PandaWood/ExceptionReporter.NET/README.md

 [Creating and Sending a Report](https://github.com/PandaWood/Exception-Reporter/wiki/Creating-and-Sending-a-Report)

-#### Most Recent Features
+#### Some Important Features
-- Added Less/More detail button - toggles between showing just the exception message or the dialog as normal (for users who get confused with too much information)
+- Support for inner exceptions and passing multiple exceptions (ie a list of exceptions)
-- Support for multiple exceptions (ie a list of exceptions)
+- Screenshot is automatically taken and attached (support for multiple monitors) - but is configurable
-- A  _custom message_ can override the main message (ie Exception.Message)
+- Attach additional files to the email - useful for including log/trace files to help with diagnosis
-- Screenshot saved as jpeg format (rather than .bmp) to reduce file size
+- Report includes system information such as Windows version, service pack, CPU, memory total and available
-- Attach any files to the optional email message (just add to the _FilesToAttach_  array with the full path & those files will be automatically attached to the outgoing email (MAPI or SMTP)
+- Also includes all assemblies and versions being used by the current executable